questionnaires

 Assess whether cloud-synced or on-device storage is the right fit for your period tracking based on your privacy needs, device habits, and risk tolerance.

 Every period tracker stores your data somewhere.
-That "somewhere" determines who can access it, what happens if the company gets hacked, and whether a court order can compel disclosure.
-Cloud and local storage represent opposite ends of a tradeoff between convenience and control.
-This assessment helps you figure out which end you belong on.
+That "somewhere" determines who can access it, what happens if the company gets hacked, and whether a court order can force them to hand it over.
+Cloud and local storage sit at opposite ends of a tradeoff between convenience and control.
+This assessment helps you figure out which end fits you.
 Question 1: How Many Devices Do You Use?
 Where do you want to access your cycle data?
 Option A: One phone.
 That's it.
 On device storage works perfectly.
 You don't need sync because there's nothing to sync to.
 Option B: Phone and tablet, or phone and computer.
-Cross device access requires either cloud sync or manual export/import.
-This is where cloud storage becomes genuinely convenient.
-Option C: I switch phones regularly or use work and personal devices.
-Cloud storage simplifies device transitions.
-On device storage means manually moving data each time.
-Multi device use is the strongest functional argument for cloud storage.
-If you only use one phone, there's no convenience benefit to cloud.
+Cross device access requires either cloud sync or manual export and import.
+This is where cloud storage becomes genuinely useful.
+Option C: I switch phones often or use work and personal devices.
+Cloud storage makes device transitions easier.
+On device storage means moving data manually each time.
+Multi device use is the strongest argument for cloud storage.
+If you only use one phone, there's no convenience benefit to the cloud.
 Question 2: How Do You Feel About Data Loss Risk?
 On device data can be lost if your phone is lost, stolen, or destroyed.
-Option A: I'd be annoyed but I co
+Option A: I'd be annoyed but I could rebu